htothehilla/datasistern/index.md

 Data Sistern, is about discovering intersectional feminist approaches to data in the digital age.

-I am documenting what I am [reading](https://htothehilla.github.io/datasistern/reading.html) and what I have [read](https://htothehilla.github.io/datasistern/read.html)on this github page.
+I am documenting what I am [reading](https://htothehilla.github.io/datasistern/reading.html) and what I have [read](https://htothehilla.github.io/datasistern/read.html) on this github page.
 You are welcome to join along.

 I have also included some introductionary learning [resources](https://htothehilla.github.io/datasistern/learning.html) that will help if you are new data, data science and AI.